v-kuu/mini-marketplace/README.md

 ```
 http://localhost:8080/
 ```
-### API Documentation

 Interactive API documentation is available via Swagger UI when the server is running:
 ```
 http://localhost:8080/swagger/
 ```
-You can explore all endpoints, view request/response schemas, and test the API directly from your browser.

 ## Running Tests
 ```bash